joni0108/Just_MQL_Framework/docs/csv_files.md

 # CCSVFile class
-This class will help you handling csv files on a very easy way <br>
+This class will help you handle CSV files on a straightforward way <br>

 ## Highlighted Features
-- Write data to an specific cell by its position.
+- Write data to a specific cell by its position.
-- Read data from an specific cell by its poisition.
+- Read data from a specific cell by its position.

 ## Understanding CSV files
 In order to avoid errors and unexpected results, please be sure to read. <br>
-For using the methods that allows you to setand get data from a cell by its position you must know the amount of columns and rows that the file does have. <br>
+For using the methods that allow you to set and get data from a cell by its position you must know the number of columns and rows that the file does have. <br>
-A failure to provide these parameters wrong will result on wrong data returned and unexpected errors. <br>
+A failure to provide these parameters wrong will result in wrong data returned and unexpected errors. <br>
-However, you can read data from the file without knowing these parameters, but you won't be able to use the methods that uses cell coordinates to do so.
+However, you can read data from the file without knowing these parameters, but you won't be able to use the methods that use cell coordinates to do so.

 ### How to get the columns and rows amount?

-- You must count columns and rows from the cell A1 to the last cell with `data != ""`, drawing a mental rectangle over the data.
+- You must count columns and rows from cell A1 to the last cell with `data != ""`, drawing a mental rectangle over the data.
 See the example below: <br>

 ![Img1](res/img1.png)